 Is drumstick leaves good for kids?

-More than being a side dish to idli or dosai, for me murungai keerai podi has lots of memories associated with it.
-At the age of 7, I was enrolled into a boarding school.
+More than being a side dish to idli or dosai, for me, murungai keerai podi has lots of memories associated with it.
+At the age of 7, I was enrolled in a boarding school.
 I was a boarding student for 17 years.

 One of the fond memories about the boarding school days are these podi packets, peanut and sesame laddus, and pickles that came from my mom’s kitchen, carefully packed with love.
 My friends too used to wait eagerly for my mom’s chutney podis and pickles.
 They were a saviour during my hostel days.

 Back then, when communication was mainly through letters, I used to include my lengthy wish list in every letter sent home.
 Moringa podi was always on the wish list.
 The aroma that spreads in the hostel room each time I open those packets of love from my mom and that sheer happiness of having homemade items are still cherished in my mind as pleasant memories.

 Rewind forward, I am now myself a mom to two beautiful girls, and nothing has changed much when it comes to these packets of love from my mom.
 Even now I send her my wish list of homemade podis and wait for her to send me them as courier.
 Only change is that earlier my wishlist was on those blue inland letters, and now they reach her as WhatsApp messages or phone calls. 🙂

 Recently drumstick tree or Moringa Oleifera is getting a lot of attention in western world and we can even see advertisements and promotions for moringa health supplements and moringa powder drinks.

 Even before moringa gained its superfood status, recipes with this green leaves are so common in South India.

 We already have an article in the blog discussing 10 Amazing Benefits of Moringa Leaves During Pregnancy and Motherhood.